Common causes of anal pain

 Urgent advice: Ask for an urgent GP appointment or get help from NHS 111 if:

-- you have severe anal pain and you have a high temperature or feel hot and shivery
+- you have severe anal pain and you have a high temperature, or feel hot, cold or shivery

 - your poo is black or dark red